Pleadings and fundamental dishonesty: Howlett affirmed as film director’s compensation claim is dismissed

 16. As I have said, in any event, it would be open to me to find that the claimant is consciously exaggerating or fabricating his symptoms or malingering and, if appropriate to make a finding on those/other grounds that he has been fundamentally dishonest.
 I am not convinced that there is any material difference between “conscious exaggeration”, “fabrication” and “malingering”.
 I am of the opinion that each involves an allegation of pretending to have an illness or disability or pretending to have greater symptoms of illness or disability to achieve a gain.
 I say this because at para.
 64 of his closing submissions, counsel for the claimant has set out a note taken of my extemporary ruling on this issue which is preceded by the suggestion that I may have prohibited defence counsel from putting conscious exaggeration to the claimant.
 My ruling did not do so.
 Having heard the evidence and had an opportunity now to read the reports, statements and documents I am satisfied that the defence case alleging dishonesty was justifiably and properly put.”

-Having decided the preliminary issue in the defendant’s favour, the judge then carried out a methodical analysis of each area of evidence, to include the claimant’s pre and post accident social media posts.
+Having decided the preliminary issue in the defendant’s favour, the judge then carried out a methodical analysis of each area of evidence, including the claimant’s pre- and post-accident social media posts.

 In comparing the claimant’s social media posts with the case he had presented, the judge remarked, “On the one hand particularly by reference to Facebook posts he seems to have been living his life normally.
 On the other hand, by reference to the accounts he has given to the experts and by reference to his presentation in the witness box he is a broken shell of a man unable to do almost anything”.